lexibank/tlopo/out/vol2/chapter5.md

 Table 3 summarises the seasonal conditions pertaining in various Austronesian speaking areas.
 It is at best a crude summary, as local conditions may change considerably from one side of an island to the other, especially where orographic rain occurs.
 The locations are set out in very roughly the sequence in which I assume them (on the basis of Figure 1) to have been occupied by Austronesian speakers.

 I assume that Proto Malayo-Polynesian was spoken in the northerly part of the Philippines.
 Here the northeast trades prevail in the SHS, but are replaced by monsoonal southerlies in the SHW.
-On the larger islands this means that east-facing slopes receive orographic rain during the trades and convectional rains in the monsoon, whilst west- facing slopes get orographic rain during the monsoon and have drought during the trades ([Alip & Borlaza 1984](../sources/AlipandBorlaza1984)).
+On the larger islands this means that east-facing slopes receive orographic rain during the trades and convectional rains in the monsoon, whilst west-facing slopes get orographic rain during the monsoon and have drought during the trades ([Alip & Borlaza 1984](../sources/AlipandBorlaza1984)).
 During the monsoon typhoons often strike the northern and central islands, but [Benedek](../sources/Benedek1991) ([1991](../sources/Benedek1991):13) reports for the islands between the Philippines and Taiwan that there is sometimes a period when the sea is becalmed and the heat becomes intolerable.

 As Austronesian speakers moved south into Mindanao and then Borneo, Sulawesi and perhaps Halmahera, they left the trade winds behind and entered the equatorial region with two monsoon seasons where rain falls all the year round.
 North of the equator, the accustomed monsoonal southerlies or southwesterlies continued in the SHW, but in the SHS the northeast trades became the northeast monsoon as they accumulated moisture prior to crossing the Equator.
 When our travellers crossed the Equator, they experienced a reorientation of wind directions: the southerly monsoon of the SHW became decidedly southeasterly or easterly, whilst the northeast monsoon of the SHS veered to the northwest or west.